Bladder infection or vaginal infection?

 The examination focuses on the vaginal flora:

-Can a vaginal inflammation trigger a bladder infection – or vice versa?
+Can a vaginal infection cause a bladder infection – or vice versa?

-Yes, both diseases can promote each other.
-A vaginal infection disrupts the natural protective environment, making it easier for bacteria to enter the urethra and cause a bladder infection.
-Conversely, a bladder infection – especially after antibiotic therapy – can impair the vaginal flora and thus promote a vaginal infection.
+Yes, both conditions can promote each other.
+A vaginal inflammation disrupts the natural protective environment, making it easier for bacteria to enter the urethra and cause a bladder infection.
+Conversely, a bladder infection – especially after antibiotic therapy – can impair the vaginal flora and thus promote vaginal inflammation.
 Parallel treatment of both areas can therefore be sensible.

 What role does the microbiome play in both forms of inflammation?

-What treatment options are available for bladder and vaginal infections?
+What treatment options are there for bladder and vaginal inflammations?

-Bladder and vaginal infections require different therapies because they have different causes and affected tissues.
-While bladder infections are mainly bacterial, vaginal infections often result from a disturbed microbiome or specific pathogens such as fungi or Gardnerella.
+Bladder and vaginal inflammations require different therapies because they have different causes and affected tissues.
+While bladder infections are mainly bacterial, vaginal inflammations often result from a disturbed microbiome or specific pathogens such as fungi or Gardnerella.

 |